 An investment in knowledge always pays the best interest"

 The secret of a successful estate plan is to engage the services of aligned professionals, otherwise a conflict or gap may easily develop in your estate plan.
-So beware, do your own homework, educate yourself, listen to all advise and then make your own, informed decisions.
-It is your hard earned money and assets that you need to protect.
-It appears if people sometimes give "advise" that may suite their own pockets, rather than yours, and this has given trusts such a bad name, unnecessarily.
+So beware, do your own homework, educate yourself, listen to all advice, and then make your own, informed decisions.
+It is your hard-earned money and assets that you need to protect.
+It appears that people sometimes give "advice" that may suite their own pockets, rather than yours, and this has given trusts such a bad name, unnecessarily.

 Maybe the following definition of estate planning by Meyerowitz can be your guide when you make your assessment:

 "...The arrangement, management and securement and disposition of a person’s estate so that he, his family and other beneficiaries may enjoy and continue to enjoy the maximum from his estate and his assets during his lifetime and after his death, no matter when death may occur."

 The word trust is often used quite loosely and in a variety of contexts.
 Most family trusts are discretionary trusts.